chartjs/Chart.js/docs/configuration/interactions.md

 });
 ```

+When using a bundler, the helper functions have to be imported seperatly, for a full explanation of this please head over to the [integration](../getting-started/integration.md#helper-functions) page

 ## Modes

 When configuring the interaction with the graph via `interaction`, `hover` or `tooltips`, a number of different modes are available.